Curious variant edition of this 17th Century large format plan of Paris, published by G. Monbard.

 The key gives names of streets, churches and the usual public buildings but also identifies the "hotels" (city homes) of the nobility, the Academy of Arts and Manufacturing at Gobelin, and more.
 This example includes contemporary printed paper overlays pasted onto it.
 There is also a "ghost" image of a building at the Invalides.

-This is an unrecorded early state of Mondbard's plan, pre-dating the 1694 edition in the BNF.
+This is an unrecorded early state of Monbard's plan, pre-dating the 1694 edition in the BNF.
 Some of the differences on the present example include:

 - The present example is unsigned and undated.
 The BNF example states "Il se Vend a Paris Chez G. Monbard Gr.
 Rue S. Iaques Avec Permission 1694."